pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 #### Asking questions to LLM (With and without RAG)

 - Note: The local version of this app does not require `openai_api_key` parameter in the payload of the query.
 Embedder and LLM will use the API key in the `.env` file.
-However, Pathway hosted public demo available on the website [website](https://pathway.com/solutions/ai-pipelines/) requires a valid `openai_api_key` to execute the query.
+However, Pathway hosted public demo available on the [website](https://pathway.com/solutions/ai-pipelines/) requires a valid `openai_api_key` to execute the query.

 - Note: All of the RAG endpoints use the `model` provided in the config by default, however, you can specify another model with the `model` parameter in the payload to use a different one for generating the response.